mathieudesch/exp-to-do-list/README.md

 2. Complete tasks by checking them off
 3. Track your XP growth and level progression
 4. Use the leveling system as motivation to complete more tasks

+## Project Structure

+The main component of this application is located in the file `exp-to-do-list.tsx`.
+This TypeScript file contains the core logic and UI for the EXP To-Do List.

 ## Running as a Desktop Application with Electron